harifaka/ClipperTool/README.md

 ## Features 💥

 - **🔍 Clipboard monitoring** — Runs quietly in the background, waiting for your clipboard to get messy.
 - **⚙️ Configurable filters** — Edit simple text files to control exactly what you want removed or kept.
 - **🔄 Multiple filter sets** — Switch between configs like changing hats.
 - **✨ Modern GUI** — A sleek, sexy interface powered by ttkbootstrap (because ugly UI is so 2000s).
 - **🎛️ Two modes** — Remove or keep lines, toggled with a single click.
-- **🎨 Icon included** — Fancy favicon.ico because details matter.
 - **📂 Portable configs** — Store your filter lists in `Documents/ClipperTool/Configs/`, so no surprises when updating.
 - **⚡ Lightweight and fast** — Like a ninja, but for your clipboard.

 ---